Birth Date: September 21, 1592.

 World Family Tree, Vol. 2, chart 861.

 Nathaniel Foote was the first cousinof Sir Thomas Foote, Sheriff of London in 1649 and Lord Mayor of Londonin 1650.
-Sir Thomas Foote was the son of Robert Foote of Royston and thebrother of Robert Foote of Shalford, who was Nathaniel s Father.
+Sir Thomas Foote was the son of John Foote of London who was thebrother of Robert Foote of Shalford, who was Nathaniel's Father.

 Records show that Nathaniel Foote diedin Wethersfield, Connecticut in November, 1644 at the age of 51.
 He was buriedin the burying ground in the rear of the town meeting house, where ninegenerations are buried.
 Nathaniel was survived by his wife, two sons, andfive daughters.